 Even though the Government of Georgia has taken significant measures for deinstitutionalization, there remains a second trend that compromises the results achieved within deinstitutionalization reform.
 As the Public Defender states, existing religious institutions are large institutions that, according to the Ombudsman, “runs counter to the aims of deinstitutionalization and conditions.”
 Thus, as far as the government of Georgia not only ignores the existence of unlawful child institutions run by religious confessions in the country, but ignores the risk of trafficking and violence against children unlawfully isolated in these institutions, we cannot see any steady and consistent progress in terms of child deinstitutionalization.

+A Coordinating Council for Child Welfare was set up in 2019.
+The Council is inter-agency, comprised of governmental, local and international non-governmental organizations, the Patriarchate of Georgia and the Muslim Division.
+The Council is chaired by the Minister of IDPs from the Occupied Territories, Labour, Health and Social Affairs of Georgia.

+There are 4 committees within the Council: Social Work and Alternative Services Development Committee, Prevention and Family Support Strengthening Committee, Deinstitutionalization Strategy and Action Plan Development and Implementation Committee, Child Care Monitoring System Development Committee.

+The mentioned interagency committees are working on developing and strengthening of deinstitutionalization and social work (including municipalities) directions as well as improving preventive measures and alternative services.

 TRADE UNIONS RIGHTS AND CORE LABOUR STANDARDS